omerhac/loadmaster/docs/services/floor_layout.md

  * @param wheelWidth - The width of the wheel in inches
- * @returns The start and end y-coordinates of the wheel's contact with the floor */ getWheelContactSpan(x: number, y: number, wheelWidth: number): Promise<WheelSpan>
+ * @returns The start and end y-coordinates of the wheel's contact with the floor */ async getWheelContactSpan(x: number, y: number, wheelWidth: number): Promise<WheelSpan>

 /**
  * Determines if a wheel touchpoint is positioned on a treadway